 When your dog has a restrictive diet or is a picky eater, it can be tough finding yummy treats that are inexpensive.
-Thankfully, almost anyone can bake homemade dog treats from the comforts of their kitchens, including the popular “pyramid” dog treats that make lots of tiny treats in one batch.
+Thankfully, almost anyone can make homemade dog treats from the comforts of their kitchens, including the popular “pyramid” dog treats that make lots of tiny treats in one batch.

 Homemade dog treats have benefits beyond being budget-friendly.
 With DIY treats, you know exactly what foods your dog is eating.
 Along with being free from harmful ingredients, homemade treats can make an ideal training tool, especially when made in smaller sizes.
 But before whipping out your cookie sheet and mixer, be sure to check with your veterinarian to make sure your dog has no allergies to any ingredients.

-For owners interested in homemade dog treats, learn more about some of our favorite baking accessories, tips, and must-try recipes.
+For owners interested in making homemade dog treats, we’ve put together some of our favorite baking accessories, tips, and must-try recipes.

 Homemade Pyramid Dog Treats

 “Pyramid dog treats” are homemade dog treats that are made with a silicone “pyramid” baking sheet.
-While these baking sheets weren’t originally made for dog treats, they’ve become popular among dog lovers because they can make big batches of small treats appropriate for training sessions.
+While these easy-to-clean silicone baking sheets weren’t originally made for dog treats, they’ve become popular among dog lovers because they can make big batches of small treats appropriate for training sessions.
 The recipes for these kinds of treats usually call for tapioca flour, which helps the treats stay together without crumbling, and is an ingredient that agrees with most dogs.

 When you flip over the baking sheet, you can fill it with a range of recipes that will easily pop out from the silicone sheet once you’re finished.
-Some molds can make up to 500 treats in one batch.
+Some molds can make up to 500 treats in one batch!
 Along with the basic “pyramid” mold, there are also a lot of fun different shapes of silicone sheet molds to try.
-Here are some fun baking sheets to try out.
+Here are some baking sheets to try out.

 If you’re looking for something a little more traditional, these mini dog bones are perfect for DIY dog treats.